This Google™ translation feature is provided for informational purposes only.

 Because Google Translate™ is intellectual property owned by Google Inc., you must use Google Translate™ in accord with the Google license agreement, which includes potential liability for misuse: Google Terms of Service.

-Since March 2009, the total inmate population has declined by 16,840 (18.8 percent), with the majority of the decline occurring from State correctional facilities, followed by New York City correctional facilities.
+Over the last 10 years, the total incarcerated population declined by 33,870 (42 percent), with the majority of the decline occurring in State correctional facilities, followed by county jails and then facilities in New York City.

 DCJS provides funding, training and technical support to 20 law enforcement agencies in 17 counties through the Gun Involved Violence Elimination (GIVE) program.
 According to DCJS data reported by these 20 police departments, incidents of gun-related violence involving injury declined by 185 incidents (15 percent) in the areas reporting on this data in 2022.
 This decline follows steep increases in the two years prior.